FireChickenProductivity/TalonKeyRebindings/README.md

+# Note
+This is a work in progress.
+There may be unidentified issues.

 # Installation
 Download the code, unzip, and place in the talon user directory.
 After talon runs, it should generate the needed folders.